 Motorists must obey the posted construction zone speed limit 24 hours a day, seven days a week, regardless of the presence of workers.
 Standard speed limits may be reduced due to the presence of workers or because normal driving conditions do not exist in a construction zone.
-There may be narrow lanes, drop-offs between lanes or at the edge of the pavement, lane closures, construction equipment or obstructions near open lanes of traffic.
+Reduce the speed of the vehicle to a speed reasonable and proper with regard to traffic conditions.
+Maintain a reduced speed when leaving the work zone until safely past any workers or authorized vehicles.
+There may be narrow lanes, drop-offs between lanes or at the edge of the pavement, lane closures, construction equipment, or obstructions near open lanes of traffic.
 The speed limit may be further reduced when workers are present.